Irish Chess Union: Glorney and Faber, Stokes and Robinson Cups

-In 1948 a Dublin businessman Cecil Parker Glorney and competitive chess player and President of Rathmines Chess Club, created the Glorney Cup.
+In 1948, a Dublin businessman, Cecil Parker Glorney, who was a competitive chess player and president of Rathmines Chess Club, created the Glorney Cup.
+The first competition was held in 1949.
 It was joined twenty years later by the Faber Cup later renamed to Jessica Gilbert Cup.
 These two events have been held annually and bring together national squads from across Europe (although it is mainly just between teams from Ireland, Scotland, Wales and England, sides from France, Holland and Belgium have competed) for three days of intensive and extremely competitive chess.
 The 2008 Glorney and Faber Cups took place in Liverpool as part of its City of Culture celebrations.